viamrobotics/docs/docs/registry/examples/tflite-module.md

 1. The client validates the result, including its expected type: a vector of `float` values.
    The expected output must be defined under `tensor_name_remappings` in your machine configuration for validation to succeed.
-   If you followed the instructions above to [generate your machine configuration](#generate-your-machine-configuration), the value `categories` was pre-populated for you in your generated robot configuration.
+   If you followed the instructions above to [generate your machine configuration](#generate-your-machine-configuration), the value `categories` was pre-populated for you in your generated machine configuration.

 1. If a labels file was provided, labels are read in as a vector of `string` values and the top 5 scores are associated with their labels.